 The term "Good Reason" shall have the meaning ascribed such term in Recipient's employment agreement with the Company and, if Recipient does not have an employment agreement with the Company defining such term, then "Good Reason" shall mean (1) the Company's material breach of any employment agreement between the Company and Recipient; (2) any material diminishment in the title, position, duties, responsibilities or status that Recipient had with the Company, as a publicly traded entity, immediately prior to the Change in Control; (3) any material reduction of Recipient's base salary provided to Recipient immediately prior to the Change in Control; or (4) any requirement that Recipient relocate or any assignment to Recipient of duties that would make it unreasonably difficult for Recipient to maintain the principal residence Recipient had immediately prior to the Change in Control.
-Within ninety (90) days of the date Recipient knows, or should have known, that Recipient has Good Reason to resign his or her employment, Recipient shall notify the Company in writing of the Good Reason and Recipient's intent to terminate his or her employment for Good Reason no earlier than thirty (30) days later.
+Within ninety (90) days of the date Recipient knows, or should have known, that Recipient has Good Reason to resign his or her employment for Good Reason no earlier than thirty (30) days later.
 The Company shall then have thirty (30) days to cure the condition underlying Recipient's notice or inform Recipient, in writing, of its intent not to do so.
 If the Company fails to cure the condition, or states that it does not intend to attempt to cure the condition underlying Recipient's notice, then Recipient shall have the right to terminate for Good Reason no later than ninety (90) days following the expiration of the cure period or the written statement of intent not to cure.